jyao1/rust-spdm/doc/fuzzing.md

 ![image-20210628084437384](../fuzz-target/fuzz1.png)

+### View the fuzz log file

+`cargo afl build --features "fuzz fuzzlogfile" -p rspversion`

+There are fuzz log files in the current folder traces.

 ### view coverage

-If you need to check coverage, follow the coverage.md operation, Script fuzz_run.sh runs for 1 hour in each case.
+If you need to check coverage, follow the [coverage.md](./coverage.md) operation, Script fuzz_run.sh runs for a period fo time in each case.
 Add the coverage string after the script collects info information and generates html files.
 The html file location is target/debug/fuzz_coverge.
 If you need to run a specific case, please modify the cmd tuple in the script.
 Can run at the same time but merge will cause problems